oaugusto256/flashcards/README.md

 Name | Function
 |:---:| :-----:|
-axios | Client to execute HTTP requests redux | Conteiner de estado previsível redux-thunk | Middleware para requisições assincronas react-redux | Ligação do React com Redux react-router-dom | Criador de rotas react-icons | Bunch of icons for react react-spinners | Lib for loading spinners
+expo | A free and open source toolchain built around React Native to help you build native iOS and Android apps using JavaScript and React. redux | Helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test. redux-thunk | Thunks are the recommended middleware for basic Redux side effects logic, including complex synchronous logic that needs access to the store, and simple async logic like AJAX requests. react-redux | Binding of React and Redux react-navigation | React native navigation

 ## License